AusSRC/SoFiAX_services/README.md

 DATABASE=postgres
 ```

+You will also need to specify the `DJANGO_ALLOWED_HOSTS` environment variable when deploying this to a production environment.

 ### Local

 Local deployment can be helpful for developing the services.
 The local deployment includes the following services: